nnorbert/battleoflegends/README.md

 If everything is setted up correctly, you have to see the login screen on the game's page.

 ## How to play
 This game use the original chmapions, and their stats from the League of Legends, provided by the Riot Games API.
-You can play with any champions, that has any champion mastery points.
+You can play with any champions, that has champion mastery points.
 These point will be used to upgrade your champ, so choose a champion with the most of mastery points for a higher chance of victory.

 You can play online with another players, or with AI.
 If you play online, you will be paired with a player, who have almost the same mastery points, the acceptable difference in points is 2000 mastery points.

 Once you selected your champion and an another player was found, the battle begins.
 To win the battle, you have to win 2 of 3 rounds.

 In every round you have maximum 60 second to upgrade your champion.
 You can upgrade the basic stats of your champion:

 * Health
 * Attack damage